BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 10/08/2019
 ---
 What a beautiful Saturday ☺️☺️!!
 Today we had a big holiday in our church - baptism.
 The weather was really nice - not too hot, not too cold.
 After baptism we had good time, where everyone could talk to each other, there was a food and it was super cool.
 I really appreciate moments in my life like this 👍.

+11/08/2019
+---
+Sunday 😊.
+I spent entire day at church.
+We had a dinner together after devotion.
+It was a good time.
+In the evening I went to my cousins we've made waffles with some toppings. 😁

+12/08/2019
+---
+It was another wonderful Monday 👊👍.
+I had few bugs report which I solved really fast and I had more time for myself.
+In the evening, I was invited to my cousin to hang out, talk, etc. It was a good time 😉.

+13/08/2019
+---
+Another crazy day 😍.
+I've been at Bialowieza forest with friends.
+I live 15 km next to it but I haven't been there since 10 years!!
+That's ridicilous 😂.
+We had a good time and after that we made a grill at my cousin parents house.
+It was a good time and to be honest I don't remember myself beeing that active and eager to do something 😅😅.

+14/08/2019
+---
+Finally a day when I could spend the evening alone - no parties, no late sleeping...
+In short: I could rest :)

+15/08/2019
+---
+👏👏 What a day!
+I woke up and went to run 4 km.
+Today was a national holiday in Poland so I didn't have to work and I had time :).
+In the late afternoon my 2 cousins and our friend from Germany decided to go out on bicycles.
+I did 32km (they did about 40 💪💪).
+I love days like this 😎.

+16/08/2019
+---
+Another crazy evening 😁and once again junk food at the evening 😪!!
+I can't say NO to junk food and have no idea why...
+Normally I don't eat things like this maybe that is the reason ? 🤔 🤨

+17/08/2019
+---
+Today me and my cousin decided to go out and bike to Bialowieza - 17km next to our town.
+We did it and we made almost 60km overall!
+Once again it was the perfect day 😊💪!